anasabdelhakmi/anasabdelhakmi.github.io/_pages/about.md

 Major Revision in <em>Operations Research</em>

 **Working Papers**
-- <b> Integrating Forward-looking Expert Views into Dynamic Factor models</b> with Andrew Lim
+- <b> Integrating Forward-Looking Expert Views into Dynamic Factor models</b> with Andrew Lim
 - <b> When Worst-Case Isn't Robust: On The Limitations of Distributionally Robust Formulations in Secretary Problems</b> with Andrew Lim
 - <b> Personalized Learning in Partially Observable Environments </b> with Jussi Keppo and Tan Hong Ming
 - <b> Technical Note - Brownian Bridge From Noisy Observations </b> With Andrew Lim